Green and golden bell frog

-Green and golden bell frog can be distinguished from southern bell frog as they lack the thin light green mid dorsal stripe seen in southern bell frog and their skin is smooth rather than warty as in the southern bell frog.
+Green and golden bell frog can be distinguished from southern bell frog (Ranoidea raniformis) as they lack the thin light green mid dorsal stripe seen in southern bell frog and their skin is smooth rather than warty as in the southern bell frog.

 A deep guttural three to four syllable croak, with each note descending in duration.

 Widespread in the upper portion of the North Island (north of Gisborne).

 Ecology and habitat

 A semi aquatic species which can be found resting and sun bathing on emergent vegetation or fallen trees near ponds or wetlands.
 Green and golden bell frogs are nocturnal, although are avid sun baskers.
 They are agile climbers.

 Green and golden bell frog breed in fresh water during summer, with adults residing in and around breeding sites.
 Between 3,000 and 10,000 eggs are laid in a gelatinous mat which initially floats before sinking 6-12 hours later.
 Tadpoles hatch after two days, with metamorphosis taking place around 2 months later.

 The species is voracious and carnivorous, consuming invertebrates such as crickets, flies, grasshoppers; freshwater crayfish and slugs; other frogs (including cannibalisation of con-specifics) and lizards.

 Gill, B.J., & Whitaker, A.H.
 (2007).
 New Zealand frogs and reptiles.
 Auckland: David Bateman Limited.